Identify the capabilities you need

 Strategic talent segmentation helps identify the critical and core capabilities required to support the business and operational demands of the organisation.

 The strategic talent segmentation model recognises that not all employees possess knowledge and skills that are of equal strategic importance, and so HR investment can rest in 1 of 4 different employment modes:

-- Suggests that an organisation needs to invest heavily in its workforce and that the HR investment is focused and committed to the development from within for roles in this group.
+- Suggests that an organisation needs to invest heavily in its workforce and that the investment is focused and committed to the development from within this group – this is a focus of LEAD4QLD.

 - Examples include Head of Research and Development and other key technical or management roles where market replacement would be difficult if not impossible.